Responsive

 The above workflow does the following things:

-• Creates and executes the k6 test using `kubeshop/setup-testkube@v1` on the EKS cluster.
+• Creates and executes the k6 test using `kubeshop/setup-testkube@v1` on the cluster with organization, environment, and API token.
+Please verify that your token has not expired before running the test.

 • All of this happens when a new PR is created which is defined in the first few lines of the file.

-Save the workflow file.
-With this, our basic setup is complete and we can test.
+We’ve saved the workflow file to our GitHub repo.
+With this, our basic setup is complete and we can start running tests.

-To check if everything is working correctly, raise a new PR in the repository with some changes.
+To check if everything is working correctly, raise a new PR in the repository with some changes in a new branch.
 You’ll see that your action is triggered almost immediately.

-If the test passes, our GitHub action will update the status in the PR an a user can merge the PR.
+If the Test Workflow is created successfully, our GitHub action will update the status in the PR, and a user can merge it.

 With this example, we have seen how easy it is to configure Testkube with GitHub actions.
-One can perform advanced scenarios by tweaking the workflow and configuring your repositories based on your requirements.
+Advanced scenarios can be performed by tweaking the workflow and configuring your repositories based on your requirements.

 Summary